LuisDuarte98/Jumpseller-Challenge/Backend/README.md

 ### Need to have installed Ruby, Ruby on Rails, SQLite3
 ### To run the project you need to have a cmd into the weatherAPI folder and run the following commands:
 1. bundle install -> In order to install all the gems dependencies
+2. rails db:migrate -> In order to create the database model
-2. ruby bin\rails server -> In order to boot up the server
+3. ruby bin\rails server -> In order to boot up the server

 ## What have i made?
 ### Defined a model to store the weather information